-Dr. Tam is an Assistant Professor in the Department of Internal Medicine.
+Dr. Tam is an Assistant Professor in the Division of Cardiovascular Medicine, Department of Internal Medicine.
 As a RISE Fellow, he will develop a time-variable model of education for late residency and early cardiology fellowship using entrustable professional activities (EPA) in practice.

 "Innovation requires a movement, a culture and a means.
 RISE will provide a platform for all three; connecting people with different perspectives, skills and ideas towards a new community of educational practice."

 Dr. Rajesh Mangrulkar, Executive Director, RISE

 "I often think about who will lead the next big breakthrough, and what innovations will further distinguish our Medical School as a world leader in education, research and clinical care.
 The answer could very well be you — our talented faculty, staff and learners."

 Carol R. Bradford, MD, Executive Vice Dean for Academic Affairs